 Serves: 4 – 8 people, depending how you use it

-300 grams of cooked cannelloni beans (butter beans) – a can of butter beans is Ok to use
+300 grams of cooked lima beans (butter beans) – a can of butter beans is Ok to use

-100 g shelled broad beans (use young beans – if the shelled beans are white in colour, they are too old)
+100 g shelled young broad beans (use only young beans – if the shelled beans are white in colour, they are too old)

 0.5 medium onion